Allegheny, Pennsylvania Air Quality

 What This Means for Allegheny County Residents

-Allegheny, Pennsylvania has received an Air Quality Grade of C (54/100) based on a decade of EPA monitoring data.
+Allegheny, Pennsylvania has received an Air Quality Grade of C (54/100) based on a decade of monitoring data from the EPA's air quality monitoring program.
 The current median AQI of 56 falls in the "Moderate" range.

 The primary pollutant affecting this area is Fine Particulate Matter (PM2.5).
-Over the past 5 years, this area has averaged 11 unhealthy air quality days per year — days when sensitive groups (children, elderly, those with respiratory conditions) should limit outdoor activity.
+Over the past 5 years, this area has averaged 11 unhealthy air quality days per year, days when sensitive groups (children, elderly, those with respiratory conditions) should limit outdoor activity.
+The American Lung Association's State of the Air report provides additional context on long-term health risks from air pollution exposure.